Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective: Algorithms for Community-based Prosumer Markets

 Here, we briefly describe the distributed algorithm proposed in \cite{Griggs2016} for allocating a single resource to consumers.
-In this model, no production is taking place and the corresponding variables are omitted.
-Suppose that there are $N$ consumers.
-We assume that every consumer has a cost function $g_i:(0,1] \to \mathbb{R}_+$, which is strictly convex, strictly increasing and continuously differentiable.
-The random variable $x_i(k) \in \{ 0, 1\} $ denotes the consumption of the unit resource for consumer $i$ at time instant $t_k$, for all $k$.
-As before, let $\overline{x}_i(k)$ be the average consumption of consumer $i$ until time instant $t_k$, for all $k$.
+In this model, no production is taking place, hence the corresponding variables are omitted.
+Suppose that there are $N$ consumers in a community.
+We assume that consumer $i$ of the community has a cost function $g_i:(0,1] \to \mathbb{R}_+$, which is strictly convex, strictly increasing in each variable, and continuously differentiable, for $i =1,2,\ldots,N$.
+The random variable $x_i(k) \in \{ 0, 1\} $ denotes the consumption of the unit resource for consumer $i$ at time instant $t_k$, for all $i$ and $k$.
+As before, let $\overline{x}_i(k)$ be the time-averaged consumption of consumer $i$ until time instant $t_k$, for all $i$ and $k$.

-The idea is to choose probabilities so as to ensure convergence to the social optimum and to adjust overall consumption to the desired level $C_x$ by applying a {\em feedback signal} $\Omega(k)$ to the probabilities.
-At each time instant $t_k$, the central agency updates $\Omega(k)$ using a gain parameter $\tau >0$, past consumption of the resource and capacity $C_x$ as described in \eqref{omega_bs1}, and then broadcasts the new value to all consumers in the network,
+The idea is to choose probabilities so as to ensure convergence to the social optimum and to adjust overall consumption by the community to the reference value (capacity) $C_x$, by applying a {\em feedback signal} $\Omega(k)$ to the probabilities.
+At each time instant $t_k$, the control unit updates $\Omega(k)$ using a gain parameter $\tau >0$, the past aggregate consumption of the resource, and the capacity $C_x$ as described in \eqref{omega_bs1} and then, broadcasts the new value to all consumers in the community:

 After receiving this signal, consumer $i$ responds in a probabilistic way.
-The probability distribution $\sigma_i(\cdot)$ is calculated using the average consumption $\overline{x}_i(k)$ and the derivative $g_i'(\cdot)$ of the cost function $g_i(\cdot)$ as follows,
+The probability distribution $\sigma_i(\cdot)$ is calculated using the time-averaged consumption $\overline{x}_i(k)$ and the derivative $g_i'(\cdot)$ of the cost function $g_i(\cdot)$, as follows:

-{ Notice that the cost functions $g_i$ are chosen as increasing functions in each variable so that the probabilities $\sigma_i(\cdot)$ are in valid range}, for all $i$.
-Now, consumer $i$ updates its resource demand for consumption at each time instant $t_k$, either by demanding one unit of the resource or not demanding it, as follows,
+Notice that the cost function $g_i$ is chosen as increasing function in each variable so that the probability $\sigma_i(\cdot)$ is in the valid range, for all $i$.
+Now, consumer $i$ updates its resource consumption at each time instant $t_k$, either by consuming one unit of the resource or not consuming it, as follows: